Skip to main content

 Dottie Morgan

-Despite receiving a purportedly phenomenal high school and college education (B.S. in Aeronautical Engineering at the University of Illinois Urbana-Champaign), Dottie wanted more for her own kids.
+Despite receiving a purportedly phenomenal high school and college education (B.S. in Aeronautical Engineering at the University of Illinois Urbana-Champaign), Mrs. Morgan wanted more for her own kids.
 After discovering the classical Christian model, she and her husband David have spent the last 15 years homeschooling.

 When embarking on this project, she envisioned creating a STEM powerhouse.
 It didn’t take long before use of the Tapestry of Grace curriculum changed her top priority to character formation through history and literature analysis.
 The older Morgan children have homeschooled through high school: the oldest attends a classical Christian college and the middle child is a junior in high school.
 The youngest is an eighth grader at Whitefield Academy in KCMO, where Dottie has been a substitute teacher for four years.

-In addition to teaching our first grade class, Dottie also serves on the Board of Directors of Knox Classical School.
+In addition to teaching our second graders, Mrs. Morgan also serves on the Board of Directors of Knox Classical School.

 Visual Art Appreciation & Technique Teacher